deejaygraham/deejaygraham.github.io/_posts/2014-04-08-using-ndesk-for-command-line-parsing.md

 layout: post
 title: Using NDesk.Options for Command Line Parsing
 published: true
-tags: [ csharp, code, open-source ]
+categories: [ csharp, code, open-source ]
 ---

 Another snippet to remind future-me (and maybe future-you) how to use a